j-d-b/tas-server/README.md

 `src/index.js` is the entry point to run the application/start the server.
 This is run by `yarn start`.

 ### `src/data/`
-* Contains Sequelize model definitions for interacting with the database.
+* Contains Sequelize models and model definitions for interacting with the database.
-* Contains database connecting code.
+* Contains database connection configuration.
 * `setup-scripts/` contains database table setup code, run by `yarn setup` and `yarn develop`.

+### `src/logging` TODO

+### `src/messaging`
+* Contains all email and SMS sending code and templates.

 ### `src/server/`
-* Contains all code relevant to the express server, including all graphql resolvers, schema, email sending...
+* Contains all code relevant to the express server, including all graphql schema, resolvers, and auth.
-* `gql/` contains all GraphQL resolvers (helpers, errors...) and schema.
+* `gql/` contains all GraphQL resolvers (helpers, input checking, errors...) and schema.
 There is a **README** here as well.
-* `messaging/` contains all mail sending code and templates.

 ## Docker
 The `tas-server` project can be run with [Docker](https://www.docker.com/).